cattienl/project1/README.md

 ## Installation

-Provide step-by-step instructions on how to install and set up the project.
+Here, instructions on how to install??

 ## Usage

-Explain how to use the project and provide examples if necessary.
+Explanation of how to use the project

 ## Contributing

-Explain how others can contribute to the project and any guidelines they should follow.
+How can others contribute to the project

 ## License